Why knowing the difference between Lead Generation and Demand Generation helps you market

 How to start demand generation marketing

-Much like a lead generation strategy, the first step to creating demand is to identify segments of your market who don’t understand or haven’t thought of the pains you solve.
-If you’re an IT MSP, maybe you’ll target CFOs of non profits to talk cost savings; if you’re a Data Platform company, maybe you start educating marketers on the importance of data quality.
+Much like a lead generation strategy, the first step to creating demand is to identify segments of your market.
+Focus on those who don’t understand or haven’t thought of the pains you solve.
+If you’re an IT MSP, maybe you’ll target CFOs of nonprofits to talk cost savings; if you’re a Data Platform company, maybe you start educating marketers on the importance of data quality.
 You’ll use podcast interviews, webinar events, and conferences to promote your ideas.
 But each demand generation effort needs good persona building and channel selection, so take your time and consider all the factors.

 When building your demand generation marketing budget, map out the target industry, company size, and chosen lead generation channel.
 For example, in the tech services industry, one marketing qualified lead can cost up to $200 to acquire, so it wouldn’t be uncommon for companies to spend 15% or more of gross target revenue on lead generation in that market.
-Since demand generation goes the extra mile of creating demand before attracting leads, you’ll have to allocate more funds for the creation of quality, educational content.
+Since this tactic creates demand before attracting leads, you’ll have to allocate more funds for the creation of quality, educational content.

 Once you’ve finalized a budget, you can start thinking about strategy.
 Here are some points to help you get started: